 You can also select columns to display, including general and disposition data points.
 Click the gear icon in the upper right corner and select necessary checkboxes:

 The following columns are displayed by default (with Traffic Types selected in Group by list):

 1. Type - the traffic type of this source configured in publisher settings.

-2. Available leads - the number of available leads from this source in the campaign vertical.
+2. Available leads - the number of all available leads from this source in the campaign vertical.

-The next 9 columns are based on uploaded disposition data.
+The next set of columns is based on uploaded disposition data.
 Some of them are not displayed by default and can be selected in column settings.